Here’s what you need to consider when deciding whether working in retirement is right for you.

 In the year you turn full retirement age

-At the full retirement age or older
+Older than full retirement age

 $1 is deducted from your benefits for every $2 you earn above the annual earnings1 limit